uh-class-critics/uh-class-critics.github.io/index.md

 Currently, we are in the stage of developing this service for all students at UH.
 You can view our repo [here](https://github.com/uh-class-critics/uh-class-critics).
 Our vision for the layout of this service will reflect features such as:

 - Landing Page
+- Browse Professor Page
+- Professor Overview Page
 - Sign in/Sign up Page
-- Browse Classes Page
-- Review Course Page
+- Courses Page
 - Review Professor Page

 Generally, we would like each review to have: